Phlebotomy Training Program Description

 Top Knowledge’s 100-clock hour phlebotomy technician training program is composed of theory, laboratory and clinical components.
 The program can be completed in as little as 6 weeks.
 The phlebotomy technician training program prepares students to collect and process blood samples for laboratory analysis.
 Students will learn information about basic anatomy and physiology, the healthcare delivery system, blood collection equipment, venipuncture and capillary puncture techniques, medical, legal and ethical implications of blood collection and more.

 Students will have the opportunity to gain real hands on experience by performing live sticks on one another during the laboratory component of the program.
-Also, Top Knowledge students will have the unique opportunity in completing a 40-clock hour clinical experience.
-This experience will allow our students to put the theoretical aspects of the Phlebotomy Technician training program into practice.
+Also, Top Knowledge students will have the unique opportunity in completing a 40-clock hour clinical experience at a clinical laboratory.
+This experience will allow our students to put the theoretical aspects of the Phlebotomy Technician training program into practice by working with real patients.

 Phlebotomy Training Program Enrollment Requirements (Due before or on first day of program)